weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 Cryptol> :m labs::Interpreter::Interpreter
 ```

-First, since we are creating a module, the first line needs to be the
-module definition.
+We start by defining a new module for this lab:

 ```cryptol
 module labs::Interpreter::Interpreter where